HasanatJahan/Movie-Review-Classification-Naive-Bayes/README.md

 ## To run for output and view
-1. Open Terminal and navigate to directory containing NB.py, this directory should also include the folder 'movie-review-HW2' and 'small_movie_review' as well as 'preprocess.py'
+1. Open Terminal and navigate to directory containing  `NB.py`, this directory should also include the folder 'movie-review-HW2' and 'small_movie_review' as well as `preprocess.py`
-2. In terminal, type in below command to run NB.py in Python3
+2. In terminal, type in below command to run `NB.py` in Python3
 ```
 python3 NB.py
 ```
 3. The terminal then presents the following options for Naive Bayes classification:
 ```
 Hello!
 Welcome to Naive Bayes Classifier for Movie Review Prediction
-Please pick which a number for file you would like to run the program on
+Please pick which a number for the investigation results you want to explore
-1. Small Movie Review Dataset with BOW Parameters
+1. Small Movie Genre Determination with BOW Parameters
-2. Movie Review Dataset with BOW Parameters
+2. Movie Review Classification with BOW Parameters
-3. Movie Review Dataset with Experimental Binary Naive Bayes
+3. Movie Review Classification with added Experimental Binary Word Count
+4. Movie Review Classification with added Experimental Removal of Redundant Words
+5. Movie Review Classification with BOW Parameters and document word count parameter
-4. Your own input files
+6. Your own input files
 ```
 Then enter your desired number and press enter for results The accuracy results will present in the terminal and the individual results for files are present in the text file specified by the terminal.